Get Tech Tips

 The electrical current interrupts the potassium ions’ movement.
 The ions become uncoordinated, not knowing where to go to restart the pumping cycle.
 Cardiac arrest and death happen within minutes, as the heart cannot pump blood in this state.

 In short, electrocution is about timing.
 A victim may be hit by amperage across the heart and not go into ventricular fibrillation.
 It depends on the location of those potassium ions.
 (We should note that the victim still won’t be out of the woods if their heart doesn’t go into ventricular fibrillation.
 The current flow will still create heat, which burns bone and internal tissues.
-On top of that, other conditions that cause irregular heartbeats—or arrhythmias—may develop.)
+On top of that, they may develop other conditions that cause irregular heartbeats or arrhythmias.)

 What can you do to help a victim?